zhz03/OpenBlimp/Software/basic_control/README.md

 | dir4                     | +    | backward                | -    | forward                 |

-### 3. Determine the combinations of each directions that will lead to UP, DOWN, LEFT, RIGHT
-### Calibration or Configuration of the blimp system:
+### 3. Determine the combinations of each directions that will lead to UP, DOWN, LEFT, RIGHT.
+Calibration or Configuration of the blimp system:
 | Direction | Motor_1 | Sign_1 | Motor_2 | Sign_2 |
 |-----------|---------|--------|---------|--------|
 | UP        | dir1    | -      | dir2    | +      |